kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 (see {{!RFC7540}}; Section 5.4.1) of type PROTOCOL_ERROR.

 Endpoints MUST send this SETTINGS parameter as part of the first SETTINGS frame.
-When the peer receives the first SETTINGS frame, it learns if the sender has deprecated the HTTP/2 priority scheme, by consulting the value of SETTINGS_DEPRECATE_HTTP2_PRIORITIES parameter (or through lack of that parameter).
+When the peer receives the first SETTINGS frame, it learns the sender has deprecated the HTTP/2 priority scheme if it receives the SETTINGS_DEPRECATE_HTTP2_PRIORITIES parameter with the value of 1.

 A sender MUST NOT change the SETTINGS_DEPRECATE_HTTP2_PRIORITIES parameter value after the first SETTINGS frame.
+Detection of a change by a receiver MUST be treated as a connection error of type PROTOCOL_ERROR.

 Until the client receives the SETTINGS frame from the server, the client SHOULD send both the priority signal defined in the HTTP/2 priority scheme (as it sees